open-AIMS/ADRIA.jl/ADRIA/docs/src/usage/analysis.md

 juves = ADRIA.metrics.relative_juveniles(rs)
 ```

-We can also look at scenario-level metrics.
-They aggregate the above metrics across the
+Scenario-level metrics aggregate the above across the `site` dimension and indicate the
-`site` dimension and indicate the _outcomes_ under a given intervention (or non-intervention) option
+_outcomes_ under a given intervention (or non-intervention) option and environmental
-and environmental condition.
+condition.
 The result is a 2-dimensional array of timesteps and scenarios:

 ```julia
 s_tac = ADRIA.metrics.scenario_total_cover(rs)